MadeByMike/madebymike/site/writing/getting-the-heck-out-of-react.md

   </a>
 </div>

 I really like this approach because we can have two highly separate applications that work largely independently yet share the same data source.
 In theory, it's not necessary to mount the map into a React application.
-It could just as easily be mounted by a different framework or plain onld JavaScript.
+It could just as easily be mounted by a different framework or plain old JavaScript.
 This makes things much more portable and easy to test.

 If you find working with canvas, video and 3rd-party libraries like D3.js, three.js, or mapbox difficult within React, I hope this has helped you understand some of the reasons, as well as some possible solutions.